Hydrodynamic limit for the Ginzburg-Landau $\nabla\phi$ interface model with a conservation law and Dirichlet boundary conditions: Introduction

-Before closing the introduction, let us give briefly the organization of this paper.
+Before closing the introduction, let us briefly give the organization of this paper.
 In Section~\ref{sec-model}, we formulate our problem more precisely and state the main result.
 In Section~\ref{sec-PDE}, we study several properties of the macroscopic equation \eqref{PDE1} and its spatial discretization.
-In Section~\ref{sec-stationary}, we show that a translation-invariant stationary measure for the dynamics $\phi_t$ on the infinite lattice need to be canonical Gibbs measure corresponding to the Hamiltonian $H$.
-Combining the above with the known result in \cite{N02a}, we have the characterization of the family of translation-invariant stationary measures.
-In Section~\ref{sec-pf-mainthm}, we derive the macroscopic equation \eqref{PDE1} from the stochastic dynamics \eqref{SDE1a}, after establishing several estimates for stochastic dynamics \eqref{SDE1}.
+In Section~\ref{sec-stationary}, we show that a translation-invariant stationary measure for the dynamics $\phi_t$ on the infinite lattice $\integer^d$ need to be a canonical Gibbs measure corresponding to the Hamiltonian $H$.
+Combining the above with the known result in \cite{N02a}, we have the characterization of the family of translation-invariant stationary measures of the dynamics on $\integer^d$.
+In Section~\ref{sec-pf-mainthm}, we derive the macroscopic equation \eqref{PDE1} from the stochastic dynamics \eqref{SDE1a} with $\Gamma=D_N$, after establishing several estimates on it.